AgustinSRG/rtmp-server/README.md

 go build
 ```

-The build command will create a binary in the currenct directory, called `rtmp-server`, or `rtmp-server.exe` if you are using Windows.
+The build command will create a binary in the current directory, called `rtmp-server`, or `rtmp-server.exe` if you are using Windows.

 ## Docker image